NURSING 3002 - Human Sciences 3B

-Course Code NURSING 3002 Course Human Sciences 3B Coordinating Unit School of Nursing Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 8 hours per week Available for Study Abroad and Exchange N Prerequisites NURSING 2000 & NURSING 2002 & NURSING 3000 Restrictions Available to B Nurs students only Course Description This course will further facilitate students' learning of complex illnesses.
+Course Code NURSING 3002 Course Human Sciences 3B Coordinating Unit Adelaide Nursing School Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 8 hours per week Available for Study Abroad and Exchange N Prerequisites NURSING 2000 & NURSING 2002 & NURSING 3000 Restrictions Available to B Nurs students only Course Description This course will further facilitate students' learning of complex illnesses.
 It will contain three modules.
 Nursing the Patient with Mental Health Problems which will facilitate the students learning in the therapeutic care of the mentally ill patient.
 Nursing the Patient with Cancer will facilitate the students learning in the specialty of oncology nursing.
 Nursing the patient with special needs will facilitate the student's learning in the nursing of patients with chronic illness or disability and those who require palliation.
 This course aims to allow the student to consolidate the synthesis of theoretical knowledge with practical nursing interventions

 Course Coordinator: Suzanne SharradCourse Coordinator: Sue Sharrad